History of Lake George Americade

 In 1971, Ruidoso, New Mexico became home to a new biker rally, called "Aspencade" in honor of a festival celebrating the aspen trees' changing colors.
 A decade later, a Lake George local named Bill Dutcher imagined how great it would be to have a motorcycle rally in the area where he lived.

 Dutcher began the preliminary planning stages in 1981 and in 1983 completed an arrangement with Aspencade founder Til Thompson to move that rally to Lake George, under the condition that it would be called Aspencade East for at least three years.

 The first Aspencade East was a success, as were the rallies in 1984 and 1985.
-Roaring Brook Ranch served as the social and demo headquarters, and the Glens Falls Civic Center played host to the TourExpo tradeshow.
+Roaring Brook Ranch served as the social and demo headquarters, and Cool Insuring Arena (formerly the Glens Falls Civic Center) played host to the TourExpo tradeshow.

 Americade Takes Off

-Each year, the rally has continued to draw increasingly larger crowds, from 2,000 in 1983 to 10,000 in 1986, to more than 50,000 today.
-Dutcher points out that the event now has an official headquarters at the Fort William Henry Resort and the TourExpo tradeshow now has two locations - the Lake George Forum and Million Dollar Beach.
+Each year, the rally has continued to draw increasingly large crowds, from 2,000 in 1983 to 10,000 in 1986, to more than 50,000.
+The event now has its official headquarters at the Fort William Henry Resort and Americade's impressive tradeshow is located right down at Million Dollar Beach.
 Now, more than ever, there are attractions for riders and non-riders alike, from tours through Vermont and other scenic destinations to whitewater rafting and hot air ballooning.
 Unlike some other large rallies, Americade has gained a reputation for being a family-friendly event.

 Today, Americade is proudly known as "the world's largest multi-brand motorcycle touring rally" drawing an estimated 100,000-200,000 visitor days each year.
 It truly is an event you have to see for yourself, whether as a rider or a spectator.

 If you've never been, come out and see what you're missing!
 And if you have been, we hope to see you again this year.